 Learner engagement and parent access

 Alternatively, with the Activity Feed, not only can you convey information to all of your students, but you can also build rapport and increase engagement by allowing them to comment on your messages!
 Use the Activity Feed to answer important student questions for all to see, instead of replying to multiple individual emails with similar responses.
-Plus, if your school district has implemented Brightspace for Parents, when parents log into their parent portal, they too will be able to view the Activity Feed, so that they can stay in the know about classroom updates.
+Plus, if your school district has implemented Brightspace Parent & Guardian, when parents log into their parent portal, they too will be able to view the Activity Feed, so that they can stay in the know about classroom updates.
 Think of it like a weekly/monthly newsletter that you are sending home.
 No need to worry about privacy, either—parents will only view posts written by you or their own child(ren) in the Activity Feed, so they will never see messages from other children in the class.

 The Activity Feed is also an effective tool for enabling peer-to-peer collaboration because you can empower your students to embrace learner autonomy by allowing them to create their own posts.
 Depending on the grade level of your group, you as the educator can customize how you would like to utilize the Activity Feed by clicking on “Manage commenting and posting” within the tool.
 You can opt for no commenting, student comments only, or student comments and posts.
 If you choose to allow student posts, this will mean that they may share learning materials with each other, discuss topics of their own accord, and engage in student-driven learning—again, all without leaving the course homepage!